Connections

 AVAILABLE IN CALLABLE & WORKBOT RECIPES

-By default, recipes perform actions based on the credentials used to authorize the connection.
-However, by using the Runtime user connection feature, you can swap out connections when a recipe runs.
+Recipes perform actions based on the credentials used to authorize the connection by default.
+However, you can use the Runtime user connection feature to swap out connections when a recipe runs.

-For example: Let's say you have a recipe that creates opportunities in Salesforce.
+For example, if you have a recipe that creates opportunities in Salesforce.
 The Salesforce connection currently uses a Sales Manager's credentials.
 Even though other sales reps are creating opportunities, all opportunities will show as created by the Sales Manager.

-Learn more in the Runtime user connections docs.
+Learn more in the Runtime user connections documentation.

 # Connection errors